-In order to prepare for either fight or flight, a number of things happen in the body.
+To prepare for either fight or flight, several things happen in the body.
 First, the sympathetic nervous system kicks in and quickly releases chemicals including nor-epinephrine and epinephrine.
 These chemicals begin several physiological changes that will help the body fight harder or run faster.
 Here are some of the changes that one will experience in times of high stress:

 These are only a few of the many physiological changes that help prepare the body to take action.
 When faced with a threat to our survival, this bodily reaction can help us to react as fast as possible.
 In today’s modern society, we do not have as much concern about attacks from predators.

-However we still have some threats in which the fight-or-fight reaction protects us.
-For instance, imagine a woman walking down the sidewalk when suddenly a driver falls asleep at the wheel and drives up on the sidewalk heading directly for the person walking.
+However, we still have some threats in which the fight-or-flight reaction protects us.
+For instance, imagine a woman walking down the sidewalk when suddenly a driver falls asleep at the wheel and drives up on the sidewalk heading directly at the person walking.
 The fight-or-flight response will kick in, so the woman walking can quickly recognize the danger and get out of the way.

 Threats of life or death are not the only situations in which a stress response is healthy.
-In fact, some stress can actually help us perform better on tasks such as giving a speech, playing in a basketball game, or competing in a spelling bee.
+Some stress can help us perform better on tasks such as giving a speech, playing in a basketball game, or competing in a spelling bee.
 A small amount of stress helps give us energy, strength, and quick reactions, which can aid in our path to success.

 When is stress a bad thing?